7 Effective Waterfall Photography Tips

 Tip 5: Right season

 Drought or dry season without rains can spoil your photo.
 Waterfalls that are usually beautiful can be very bored without flowing water.
-I'm not talking about Victoria Falls or Niagara Falls.
+I'm not talking about Victoria Falls on the Zambezi River in southern Africa or Niagara Falls.
 Such waterfalls always have enough water but small falls can suffer without rains.
 It's difficult to believe that dry season can dramatically change a powerful waterfall into a small and slow stream.

 Tip 6: Composition